pdqcom/PowerShell-Scanners/README.md

 1. Click the Open button.

 That's it!
 To update your imported profile(s), follow the appropriate Updating section above.
 You shouldn't have to re-import any Scan Profiles unless you see a note telling you to in that profile's README file.

+# Contributing
+If you have created a PowerShell Scanner that you would like to add to this repository, please read the [Contributing guide](Policies/Contributing.md).